yosymfony/config-loader/README.md

 A configuration file is loaded into a repository.
-A repository is a wrapper that follows the array access interface and exposes methods for both validating configurations and performing operations between repositories such as Unions or intersections.
+A repository is a wrapper that follows the array access interface and exposes methods for both validating configurations and performing operations between repositories such as unions or intersections.

 ```php